 Walking like a pretzel

 Swimming in Florida last week did me in, when two days before we headed home on the auto train, I woke up unable to stand, walk or sit because of jagged pain exploding on my left side with daggers radiating into my thigh and calf.
-I bent over like a pretzel, shuffling forward like a 90-year-old.
-The pain was only second my ‘kidney stone time’ 20 years ago.
+Body to the shape of a pretzel forcing me to shuffle around like a 90-year-old.
+The excurciating pain was almost as bad as the time I had my ‘kidney stones, 20 years ago.
 A neon sign flashing ‘life as I know it is over’ seared my mind.

 I've always been in concrete denial about my body aging, but I had no choice but to accept it now.
-The pain was not going away.
-If fact it was getting worse.
-Upon my return I hobbled to my doctor seeking relief and reassurance that I would not be a pretzel for life.
+It was not going away.
+If fact it was getting sharper, not duller.
+I hobbled to my doctor seeking relief and reassurance that I would not be a pretzel for life.
 After testing my ability to move (or lack thereof), he smiled.
 “You’ve got the same problem as men carrying heavy wallets in their back pockets and athletes who over stress themselves during workouts.”

 I groaned like a bleating lamb looking for its mother.
 “Is it my back?
 Have I ruptured a disk?” (recent lesson from one of my sisters).